davidblackuk/design-your-own-cpu/Compiler.md

 + the `else` or `elif` components of an `if` statement;
 + signed numbers (all constants are unsigned 16 bit integers)

+Almost all of the diagrams here will be implemented as methods in the recursive descent parser.
+However some items like the comments are just there for completeness as they are stripped during the lexical analysis phase.

 ### program

 A program consists of an optional declaration of variables,  a  `block` and is terminated by a `.`